geoffreylitt/homepage/source/articles/2021-03-05-bring-your-own-client.html.md

 title: Bring Your Own Client
 date: 2021-03-05 02:00 UTC
 tags:
-summary: Just a brief note on the main problem I'm thinking about these days...
+summary: Just a little note about the main problem I'm pondering these days...

 ---